TheRealAngelo/SeScan/README.md

 - Security Tools: Requests, BeautifulSoup4

 ## Disclaimer
-SeScan is for educational and authorized testing only.
+<div align="center">SeScan is for educational and authorized testing only. <br>
 Do not scan websites without explicit permission.
-Unauthorized use may be illegal.
+Unauthorized use may be illegal.</p> </div>

 <div align="center"> <p>Angelo Morales © 2025 SeScan</p> </div>